zhangyuygss/PSS/README.md

 Our dataset is made available only for academic research.
 Although we have obtained the personalized photos' copyright, the user's privacy is still important.
-If you want to get access to our data, please send me a request from your school or company email.
+If you want to get access to our data, please send me a request
-The request should include the purpose of using our dataset.
+from your school or company email. （pt.jiang@mail.nankai.edu.cn） The request should include the purpose of using our dataset.
 Thank you for your understanding.